 Plastic pollution is getting out of hand — but biotech has solutions

-The planet is drowning in plastics, and the negative impact plastic pollution has on us is overwhelming.
+The planet is drowning in plastics, and the negative impact of plastic pollution is overwhelming.

 A new report by the Organization for Economic Cooperation and Development (OECD) Global Plastics Outlook shows that plastic pollution has doubled in 2020, compared to 2019, adding that only 9% of plastic waste is actually recycled.
 OECD noted that at least 19% of plastics are incinerated while a staggering 50% of plastic waste ends up in landfills.